Hunting and Angling included in Essential Services

 Over the past three weeks, the BC Wildlife Federation and partners have engaged various levels of government and the Provincial Health Officer to advocate the benefits of hunting, fishing and enjoying supernatural BC within the constraints of COVID-19.
 In consultation with the Provincial Health Officer (PHO), the provincial government recently added hunting and fishing to the “List of COVID-19 Essential Services“.
 This is great news, but also means we all need to be cognizant of how COVID-19 has changed responsible fishing and hunting practices.

-“We are happy hunting and fishing are now listed as essential services.
+“We are happy hunting and angling are now listed as essential services.
 With this listing comes great responsibility and a degree of scrutiny; as responsible citizens and conservationists, we need to ensure these activities are conducted within the guidelines set out by the PHO,” said Bill Bosch, President of the BC Wildlife Federation.

 British Columbia’s regulatory framework ensures licensed hunting and angling is sustainable.
 As we see an uptick in license sales, hunters and anglers should ensure they are familiar with the regulations.

 The BCWF asks licensed hunters and anglers to inform themselves with regards to the PHO guidelines.
 Advice and information on hunting and fishing responsibly can be found on the BCWF website and the BC Government website.
 Jesse Zeman, director of Fish and Wildlife Restoration, shares a few tips in this recent op-ed published in the Castanet.